 Optional elective courses (1.0 unit)

 In addition to the programme's core courses, you will also have the chance to select up to two optional elective courses during the Spring term of the programme in order to tailor the programme to your own interests and career goals.
 Elective courses are available in a wide range of topics from the Department of Management and other leading departments across LSE, including HR, technology management, business innovation, social entrepreneurship, marketing, finance, accounting and a vast variety of other subjects.

 Career development with the Master's in Management

 LSE is ranked #5 in the world for its reputation with employers, and you will graduate from the Master's in Management with a well-rounded portfolio of managerial and leadership skills.
-You will also gain a unique in-depth understanding of real business challenges in today's rapidly-changing international environment, which is not a feature in the curriculum of many traditional graduate business degrees.
-We believe this unique approach to the discipline of management, grounded in a real-world business context, will set you apart in the job market upon graduation as a strategic, innovative and adaptible manager.
+You will also gain a unique in-depth understanding of real business challenges in today's rapidly changing international environment, which is not a feature in the curriculum of many traditional graduate business degrees.
+We believe this unique approach to the discipline of management, grounded in a real-world business context, will set you apart in the job market upon graduation as a strategic, innovative and adaptable manager.

 In addition to developing your intellectual strength as a manager, the programme will provide practical learning with a business consulting project, team projects, and opportunities to develop your communication and presentation skills.

 Whether you have existing training and experience in business and management, and you're looking for the knowledge, skills and networks to accelerate your career, or whether you wish to transition into management and leadership from another background, this programme will give you the platform to transform your career.